 The current working method remains applicable for the time being because it has been agreed upon with the Tax Authorities.
 This means that the expense claim must have your initial on it and the receipts a number.
 For the step-by-step plan see Hint/English.

 If an employee has problems with this process because they are working from home (e.g. not being able to scan) then we can best solve this on a case-by-case basis.

 Incidentally, a proposal has been submitted to the Tax Authorities before the summer to adjust the current working method, partly because of Corona and the homeworking situation.
 The Tax Authorities have not yet given a definite answer.

-The current commuting allowance does cover most costs, because we are hardly travelling.
-Should employees still incur extra costs, they will have to show that these have been incurred as a consequence from working from home.
+If employees incur extra costs, they will have to show that these have been incurred as a consequence from working from home.
 In addition, it can be expected from employees that they prevent telephone costs by making use of other possibilities to call, such as via Teams and WhatsApp.
 Should it be decided that an allowance for working from home will be paid, this may change.

 Employee must be given the opportunity to take leave at a later date.